 Guatemala has long been the hub of Mayan civilization with half its population being direct descendants of the Maya.
 It remains the recognized cultural hub of Central America with Spanish as its official language and 21 Mayan dialects.

 Due to unequal distribution of wealth and rapid population growth within the nation, Guatemala has one of the highest poverty rates in Latin America.

-More than half the population lives below the national poverty line.
+Over 59% of the population lives below the national poverty line.